KannanCPrakash/GettingCleaningData/README.md

-# Assignment for Getting and CleaningData
+# Assignment for Getting and Cleaning Data

 This script file (run_analysis.R) has two functions to run the analysis on the provided files